bulkh/skyscraper/docs/CLIHELP.md

 To enable multiple flags separate them by commas (eg. `--flags FLAG1,FLAG2`) or apply `--flags` option multiple times.

+#### fanart

+By default Skyscraper doesn't scrape and cache game fanart resources because not all scraping sites provide this data and also only some frontends support fanart display.
+You can enable it by using this flag.
+Consider setting this in [`config.ini`](CONFIGINI.md#fanart) instead.

 #### forcefilename

 This flag forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
 Consider setting this in [`config.ini`](CONFIGINI.md#forcefilename) instead.